 If you pulled some bacon out of the freezer but never got around to using it, or you only needed a partial package, can you refreeze the rest?
 The simple answer is yes, you can refreeze whole or partial packages of uncooked bacon.

-If you need a couple pieces of bacon at a time, repackage the bacon when you bring it home from the store.
-Then, pop the individual servings in the freezer.
+If you need a couple of pieces of bacon at a time, repackage the bacon when you bring it home from the store.
+Then pop the individual servings in the freezer.
 You can even cook the bacon first, so it'll be easy to add to sandwiches.

 Just wrap the bacon well to prevent freezer burn (a freezer bag works well for this), and place it back in the freezer within three days of thawing.
 Exposure to air is the main cause of freezer burn, so squeeze all the air out of the freezer bag before you seal the top.

 You can also refreeze cooked bacon as well as casseroles and other dishes that include bacon as an ingredient, provided the other ingredients are freezer-friendly.